rudywaltz/custom-element-workshop/03/README.md

 ## Knowledge

 In the previous example we did not update the current step, we attached a copy from the result.
 To prevent this behavior, we must store the child component's data in parent and upsert the list.
+You can use UUID for the identification.

 ## Exercise
 - Add ```uuid``` for step component.